manopaul/Flying-Cars-P4-Estimator/README.md

  - [6: Adding Your Controller](#6-adding-your-controller)

-### 1: Sensor Noise ###
+### 1: Sensor Noise (scenario `06_NoisySensors`) ###

-In order to make the

-For the controls project, the simulator was working with a perfect set of sensors, meaning none of the sensors had any noise.
-The first step to adding additional realism to the problem, and developing an estimator, is adding noise to the quad's sensors.
-For the first step, you will collect some simulated noisy sensor data and estimate the standard deviation of the quad's sensor.

-1. Run the simulator in the same way as you have before

-2. Choose scenario `06_NoisySensors`.
-In this simulation, the interest is to record some sensor data on a static quad, so you will not see the quad move.
-You will see two plots at the bottom, one for GPS X position and one for The accelerometer's x measurement.
-The dashed lines are a visualization of a single standard deviation from 0 for each signal.
-The standard deviations are initially set to arbitrary values (after processing the data in the next step, you will be adjusting these values).
-If they were set correctly, we should see ~68% of the measurement points fall into the +/- 1 sigma bound.
-When you run this scenario, the graphs you see will be recorded to the following csv files with headers: `config/log/Graph1.txt` (GPS X data) and `config/log/Graph2.txt` (Accelerometer X data).

-3. Process the logged files to figure out the standard deviation of the the GPS X signal and the IMU Accelerometer X signal.
+In order to make the quadcopter realistic, sensor noise had to be factored in.
+After running the simulator for the Sensor Noise scenario, the GPS X data and Accelerometer X data, which were recorded respectively as Graph 1 and Graph 2 in the log directory, was processed to determine the standard deviation.
+Graph 1 and Graph 2 were comma seprated value (csv) files.

+Each of these csv files were imported in Microsoft Excel program and the standard deviation was computed using Excel's built in function (STDEV).
+Figures below show this calculation.

-4. Plug in your result into the top of `config/6_Sensornoise.txt`.
-Specially, set the values for `MeasuredStdDev_GPSPosXY` and `MeasuredStdDev_AccelXY` to be the values you have calculated.
+Then standard deviation values was then plugged into the `config/6_Sensornoise.txt`, specifically as the values for `MeasuredStdDev_GPSPosXY` and `MeasuredStdDev_AccelXY` and the simulation was run again.

-5. Run the simulator.
-If your values are correct, the dashed lines in the simulation will eventually turn green, indicating you’re capturing approx 68% of the respective measurements (which is what we expect within +/- 1 sigma bound for a Gaussian noise model)

-***Success criteria:*** *Your standard deviations should accurately capture the value of approximately 68% of the respective measurements.*
+It was observed that the standard deviations accurately captured the value of approximately 68% of the respective measurements.

-NOTE: Your answer should match the settings in `SimulatedSensors.txt`, where you can also grab the simulated noise parameters for all the other sensors.

 ### 2: Attitude Estimation ###